 - Almond Milk – This is the liquid base, creating a smooth batter with a subtle nutty flavor.
 You can swap it for soy or oat milk for a protein boost or creamier texture, but avoid dairy milk to keep it vegan.

 - Self-Rising Flour – This flour contains baking powder, making the fritters fluffier, giving them a light, airy interior.
 If unavailable, use all-purpose flour with 4 teaspoons of baking powder per 2 cups; avoid almond or oat flours as they won’t produce the right texture.
+For a gluten-free option, use my gluten-free converter, but don’t forget the baking powder.

 - Sugar – To add sweetness and to make a lightly crispy coat when lightly fried.
 You can use coconut sugar or unrefined cane sugar for a lower-glycemic option, but avoid liquid sweeteners which can make the batter too thin.